-WREN devices make it easy to perform large, sequential writes with no WA.
+WREN devices make it easy to perform large, sequential writes with no wa.
 When writing sequentially, the user can maintain a single active EU and fill the EU completely before activating the next EU.
-Furthermore, if all writes are large and sequential, it is generally easy to find an EU consisting of invalid data when GC is required, resulting in low WA.
+Furthermore, if all writes are large and sequential, it is generally easy to find an EU consisting of invalid data when GC is required, resulting in low wa.

-Set-associative flash caches also want low WA for small, random writes, which incur high DLWA on LBAD devices.
-One might hope that WREN devices can achieve lower WA.
+However, not all caches can perform large, sequential writes.
+Set-associative flash caches also want low wa, but perform small, random writes that incur high devices.
+One might hope that WREN devices can achieve lower wa.
 A reasonable first attempt at implementing a set-associative cache on WREN is to treat each set as an object in a log-structured store, allowing the cache to write updates sequentially to a single active EU.
-We find that this naive approach does not reduce WA because it just moves the GC from the device to the cache.
+This naive approach does not reduce wa-it just moves the GC from the device to the cache (see Sec.
+6.6).

 The impact of smaller EUs.
-One idea for mitigating WA under small, random writes is to reduce the EU size, e.g., from a GB to tens of MB, by removing error correction between flash blocks, which caches can tolerate.
-Prior systems literature uses smaller EUs to minimize GC [14, 69] because, intuitively, lowering the number of sets per EU creates more EUs that are either mostly invalid (good candidates for GC) or mostly valid (bad candidates for GC that are skipped).
-However, other prior work that analyzes the WA of FIFO GC policies [34,46] has largely ignored the effect of EU size.
-In fact, this modeling work assumes that changing the EU size will not change the WA from GC.
-To remedy this discrepancy in prior work, we model the WA of a FIFO GC policy for a set-associative cache, capturing the effect of EU size.
+One idea for mitigating wa under small, random writes is to reduce the EU size, e.g., from a GB to tens of MB, by removing error correction between flash blocks.
+Caches can tolerate removing error correction because they are not tasked with permanently storing the data, rather lost bits just translate to misses.
+Prior systems use smaller EUs to minimize GC [14, 69] because, intuitively, lowering the number of sets per EU creates more EUs that are either mostly invalid (good candidates for GC) or mostly valid (bad candidates for GC that are skipped).
+However, other prior work that mathematically analyzes the wa of FIFO GC policies[34, 46] has largely ignored the effect of EU size.
+In fact, this modeling work assumes that changing the EU size will not change the wa from GC.
+To remedy this discrepancy in prior work, we need to model the wa of a FIFO GC policy for a set-associative cache and capture the effect of EU size.